-Developers at Vistaprint were already using JIRA Agile, as well as Crucible and Fisheye, so Sonderling looked into JIRA Service Desk.
+Developers at Vistaprint were already using JIRA Software Data Center, as well as Crucible and Fisheye, so Sonderling looked into JIRA Service Desk.
 “After 2 weeks of beta testing, we rolled out JIRA Service Desk – going from 2 to 22 locations in 5 weeks."

 "The nice thing about having JIRA Service Desk is we have the ability to see what we've been working on and what needs to get done," says Ronald Tirella, a senior sys-administrator working at Vistaprint's Tier 2 support.
 "That also helps the end users because they know we're focused on the right tickets and their prioritization."

 Managers love the robust built-in reporting.
 In just a few clicks, they can easily identify peak times, as well as which teams are meeting their SLAs.

 Customers are equally excited.
 "The feedback we've gotten is that the customer portal is very straightforward and easy to use," says Sonderling.
 "They like the emails from JIRA Service Desk, and that they can respond.
 The Service Desk automatically adds their comment and sends it back to the person working on it.
 That's really great for them."

 Since implementing JIRA Service Desk, Vistaprint has collapsed over 20 services into a single system, increasing visibility and saving time and money.

 "It was really cost efficient to implement it.
 Also, the manpower involved was pretty minimal.
 We realized a quick return on investment.
 Within two months, we had fully deployed to all of our locations and were realizing all the benefits that it provided," says Kallos.